 What's In A Name?

-During each of these three phases our participants are invited to notice shifts that had previously gone undetected, to identify opportunities that others may have glossed over, to lift up latent gifts that the marketplace has ignored, and - most importantly - to reenergize their drive to serve - in new ways - a world that thirsts for courageous leadership.
+Our participants are invited to notice shifts that had previously gone undetected, to identify opportunities that others may have glossed over, to lift up latent gifts that the marketplace has ignored, and - most importantly - to reenergize their drive to serve - in new ways - a world that thirsts for courageous leadership.

 Glean Network creates space for leaders to constantly ask: what have I missed?
 Where is there opportunity for growth?
 What needs have gone unmet?
 Where are the gaps, and how might I fill them?